 Honorable mentions to: Skate Kitchen by Crystal Moselle for simply being badass; Sorry Angel by Christopher Honoré for being sexy, beautiful and extremely french; Knife+Heart by Yeann Gonzalez for mixing murder, gay porn and dreams; and Hereditary by Ari Aster for its originality and fresh content.

 What about you?
-What are your favourite best movies of 2018?
+What are your favorite best movies of 2018?